verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] If at first you don't succeed, have some cake.
 - [ ] One of the greatest freedoms is how we react to things.
 - [ ] Life is finite and they saw orgasm as a wonderful distraction.
+- [ ] My whole life had been leading up to this moment.